 The film Codebreaker is a moving tribute to Turing who really was very ahead of his time and a brilliant thinker.
 Turing also came across as an original, humorous and kind man, if not somewhat naive.
 One of the thoughts I took away from the lecture and film was that Turing was precariously balanced between so many separate forms of knowledge, social circles, professional affiliations, classes, and institutions of power during the final decades of his life.
 I believe this, along with the barbarism of the enforced hormone treatment he underwent following his conviction for 'gross indecency', led Turning to commit suicide at the age of 42 after years of legal, social and professional harassment arising from his homosexuality.

 But what of Turing's inbetweenness?
 His role in history sits with his pattern-reading mathematical work.
 But in thinking further about what he did, I see Turing as an interdisciplinary humanist in the body of a mathematical scientist.
 The genius of Turing was his ability to use a ordered system for a creative ends.
-His work challenges C. P. Snpw's
+His work challenges C. P. Snpw's 'two cultures' idea.

 [Snow] diagnosed the loss of a common culture and the emergence of two distinct cultures: those represented by scientists on the one hand and those Snow termed 'literary intellectuals' on the other.
 If the former are in favour of social reform and progress through science, technology and industry, then intellectuals are what Snow terms 'natural Luddites' in their understanding of and sympathy for advanced industrial society.
 In Mill's terms, the division is between Benthamites and Coleridgeans. —Simon Critchley